sevketarisu/quic-streaming/README.md

 To build the **quic_server** and **quic_server**, follow the instructions at [Google's page](https://www.chromium.org/quic/playing-with-quic)

-Then replace the following files and build again
+Then replace the following files below and build again

 * To disable **quic_server**'s in-memory cache:
 ```